BA Degree Interior Design

 DDI has worked with its learners, alumni and industry to develop a creative and exciting 3-year BA Interior Design programme for 2023.

-DDI’s BA Interior Design aims to prepare learners who will help to shape the creative industries of the future.
+DDI’s BA Degree in Interior Design aims to prepare learners who will help to shape the creative industries of the future.
 You will be supported in the development of appropriate skills, sensitivities, and competencies through exposure to contemporary interior and related design industry practices.

 Interior Design sits at the centre of many specialisms, including furniture, scenography, exhibition, graphic and architecture.
 Upon graduation, you will be qualified to pursue a career in retail, residential, office, hospitality, leisure design and fit-out.